Toxaencom1/GitSem3/README.md

 # GitSem3
 # Our remote repository
-1. Local changes frome VSCode
+1. Local changes from VSCode

+2. Remote changes from GitHub